mmenestret/jdegoes.github.io/_posts/2019-01-25-zio-threads.md

 The first method that ZIO provides to support thread management is `IO#lock`, which allows you to run a task on a given thread pool.

-The `lock` function guarantees that the specified task will be executed with a given executor, which determines the thread pool.
+The `lock` function guarantees that the specified task will be executed with a given executor, which chooses the thread pool.

 {% highlight scala %}
 task.lock(executor)
 {% endhighlight %}

 With other functional effect types, even though you can shift a task to another thread pool (via something like `shift` or `evalOn`), any asynchronous boundary in the task can shift it _off_ the thread pool.

+Because whether or not a task is composed of asynchronous boundaries is not visible in its type, it's impossible to reason locally about _where_ a task will run using the `shift` and `evalOn` primitives of other effect types.
+They have poorly-defined semantics.

-The guarantee that `lock` provides is stronger than any other effect system in Scala: the task will _always_ execute on the specified thread pool, even with asynchronous boundaries.
+The unique guarantee that `lock` provides is semantically well-defined and stronger than any other effect system in Scala: the specified task will _always_ execute on the given thread pool, even in the presence of asynchronous boundaries.

-The `lock` function provides you a way to guarantee that, for example, blocking effects will always be executed on a blocking thread pool; or that a client request will always happen in a client library's thread pool (and so forth).
+The `lock` function is the missing ingredient for principled task location in purely functional effect systems.
+It lets you trivially verify with local reasoning that, for example, blocking effects will always be executed on a blocking thread pool; or that a client request will always happen in a client library's thread pool (and so forth).

 ### Unyielding